microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaInvitation.md

 # New-EntraBetaInvitation

-## SYNOPSIS
+## Synopsis
-This cmdlet is used to invite a new external user to your directory
+this cmdlet is used to invite a new external user to your directory

-## SYNTAX
+## Syntax

 ```
 New-EntraBetaInvitation [-InvitedUser <User>] [-InvitedUserMessageInfo <InvitedUserMessageInfo>]